IntelliSys-Lab/Stellaris-SC24/README.md

 ## Build Docker Images

-Alternatively, we also provide scripts that build Docker images locally, but this can take significant amount of time if building from scratch.
+Alternatively, we also provide scripts that build Docker images locally, but this can take a significant amount of time if built from scratch.
 ```
 cd docker && ./build_docker.sh
 ```